oceanobservatories/ooi-data-explorations/python/README.md

 ## Overview

-The python code provided here was developed primarily as a toolset for myself, as an OOI Data Team member, to facilitate accessing data from OOINet for the QC reviews, gap analyses, metadata checks, etc that I need to perform as part of my day-to-day work.
+The python code provided here was developed primarily as a toolset for myself, as an OOI Data Team member, to facilitate accessing data from OOINet for the QC reviews, gap analyses, metadata checks, etc. that I need to perform as part of my day-to-day work.
 I am providing this code to the larger community in the hopes that it will be of some use to you, since the steps I use for accessing and using the data are identical to those any user would employ.
 The code uses the [OOI M2M API](https://oceanobservatories.org/ooi-m2m-interface/) to access the data and either loads it into